 In my opinion, Irish food is one of the best parts of visiting the country.
 I was so excited to try the traditional Irish food on my first trip, and I haven’t stopped eating since.
-There’s nothing quite like enjoying a pint of Guinness in a cozy local pub or tucking into fresh fish and chips from a small seafood shop by the coast (and yes, I know, these are technically British, but still my favorite meal in Ireland).
-And if you’re a foodie, you’re in luck because foods in Ireland are full of delicious surprises.
+There’s nothing quite like enjoying a pint of Guinness (one of the best Irish drinks) in a cozy local pub or tucking into fresh fish and chips from a small seafood shop by the coast (and yes, I know, these are technically British, but still my favorite meal in Ireland).
+And if you’re a foodie, you’re in luck because the foods in Ireland are full of delicious surprises.

 In this article, I’ll share 15 famous Irish foods you must try on your next trip to Ireland.
 Whether you’re a fan of meat and potatoes or seafood and stews, there’s a dish for everyone.
 So get ready to tantalize your taste buds and discover the best Irish cuisine offers.